harishk30/RingGalaxiesCNNAnalysis/README.md

 # Analysis of Ring Galaxies Detected Using Deep Learning with Real and Simulated Data
 A Convolutional Neural Network to identify Ring Galaxies, code to simulate ringed galaxies via GalFit, code to download galaxy images from catalogs, and a SED Fitting pipeline for galaxies given their photometry in 11 bands.

+ring_indices.csv is also included, a catalog of all ring galaxies discovered through this project.

 ## Data Download

 Downloading images from the PANSTARRS survey which are not in the range covered by SDSS DR7, downloading images of ringed galaxies while sufficently iterating resolution, and downloading the photometric data for galaxies (VizieR photometric interface from: https://gist.github.com/mfouesneau/6caaae8651a926516a0ada4f85742c95).